kostyaBoss/sdl_evolution/proposals/0296-Update-video-streaming-capabilities-during-ignition-cycle.md

 ```

 2. Mobile application obtains these VSCs through `GetSystemCapability` request of `VIDEO_STREAMING` type.
-Within this request mobile application also subscribes to receive future VSC updates.
+Within this request mobile application (SDL library) can also subscribe to receive future VSC updates.

 3. Mobile application provides supported by application VSCs within new `OnAppCapabilityUpdated` notification.